swat-model/swatplus/README.md

 ├── src                       ---> contains all swatplus Fortran source files │   └── *.f90
-├── test                      ---> contains all unit tests sources │   ├── ...
+├── test                      ---> contains all unit tests sources │   ├── check.py
-│   └── check.py
+│   └── ...
 ├── doc                       ---> contains all hosted documentation ├── CMakeLists.txt            ---> cmake project file
-├── Readme.md                 ---> this file
+├── README.md                 ---> this file
 └── ...
 ```

 ## Developing SWAT+

-This GitHub repository is setup to build, test, and deploy SWAT+ using CMake.
-CMake is a cross-platform build tool, it can be used at the command line but it is also supported through various IDEs, etc. More information can be found at [http://cmake.org](http://cmake.org).
+This GitHub repository is setup to build, test, and deploy SWAT+ using the CMake tool.
+CMake is a cross-platform build tool that can be used at the command line but it is also supported through various IDEs, etc. More information can be found at [http://cmake.org](http://cmake.org).

 In addition to CMake, the following tools are also needed:

 - `git` tool for version control
 - `make` tool (for building)